Nikolay Kulemin: Playing career

-Despite the prior season's progress, Kulemin dropped to 7 goals over 70 games in 2011–12, with his shooting percentage falling from 17.3% to 6.5%.
+Despite the prior season's progress, Kulemin dropped to seven goals over 70 games in 2011–12, with his shooting percentage falling from 17.3% to 6.5%.
 Despite his setbacks offensively, Kulemin was re-signed by Toronto on 20 July 2012 to another two-year contract, worth $2.8 million per year.
 During the 2012–13 NHL lockout, he returned to the Metallurg Magnitogorsk, where he scored 38 points in 36 games.
-Upon the lockout ending he returned to Toronto, and scored 7 goals and 23 points in 48 games.
-In the 2013 Stanley Cup playoffs, Kulemin managed only 1 assist in 7 games as the Leafs were eliminated by the Boston Bruins.
+Upon the lockout ending he returned to Toronto, and scored seven goals and 23 points in 48 games.
+In the 2013 Stanley Cup playoffs, Kulemin managed only one assist in seven games as the Leafs were eliminated by the Boston Bruins.

 In the 2013–14 season, Kulemin was selected to play in the 2014 Winter Olympics for Russia, held in Sochi.
-With the Maple Leafs, Kulemin managed only 9 goals and a career low 11 assists for a mere 20 points.
+With the Maple Leafs, Kulemin managed only nine goals and a career-low 11 assists for a mere 20 points.
 Over 70 games he notched only 81 shots, a far cry from his 173 shots in 2010–11.

 On 2 July 2014, as a free agent, Kulemin left the Maple Leafs after six seasons to sign a four-year contract with the New York Islanders.
 Kulemin joined the Islanders along with his Maple Leafs linemate and friend Mikhail Grabovski, making it known to teams during free agency that they wanted to sign together.
 He was able to somewhat rekindle his offensive touch, scoring 15 goals and 31 points in his first season with New York.
-On 25 April 2015, Kulemin scored what was thought to be the final NHL game-winning goal at the Nassau Veterans Memorial Coliseum in Game 6 of the Eastern Conference Quarterfinals of the 2015 playoffs.
-This distinction now belongs to Anthony Beauvillier who scored the overtime winner in Game 6 of the 2021 Stanley Cup Semi-Final against Tampa Bay.
+On 25 April 2015, Kulemin scored what was thought to be the final NHL game-winning goal at Nassau Veterans Memorial Coliseum in game six of the first round of the 2015 playoffs.
+This distinction now belongs to Anthony Beauvillier who scored the overtime winner in game six of the Stanley Cup semifinals of the 2021 Stanley Cup playoffs against Tampa Bay Lightning.

-In the 2015–16 season, Kulemin dropped back to only 9 goals and 22 points with the Islanders, managing only 92 shots in 81 games.
-In the 2016 playoffs, he added 4 points in 11 games.
+In the 2015–16 season, Kulemin dropped back to only nine goals and 22 points with the Islanders, managing only 92 shots in 81 games.
+In the 2016 playoffs, he added four points in 11 games.

-After concluding his contract with the Islanders, on 4 July 2018, Kulemin left the NHL after ten seasons to return to Metallurg Magnitogorsk, signing a three-year contract.
+After concluding his contract with the Islanders, on 4 July 2018, Kulemin left the NHL after 10 seasons to return to Metallurg Magnitogorsk, signing a three-year contract.

-As a free agent following the conclusion of his contract with Mettlaurg, Kulemin left as a free agent and was signed to a one-year deal to continue in the KHL with Salavat Yulaev Ufa on 27 August 2021.
+As a free agent following the conclusion of his contract with Metallurg, Kulemin left as a free agent and was signed to a one-year deal to continue in the KHL with Salavat Yulaev Ufa on 27 August 2021.

+On 5 September 2024, Kulemin signed a professional try-out agreement (PTO) with the Ottawa Senators.
+Kulemin failed to make the team and was released from the PTO on 30 September.

-Personal
+Personal life

-Kulemin is married to Natasha and they have two children; their son, Aleks, was born on 20 March 2009, and their daughter was born on 10 February 2012.
+Kulemin and his wife have two children.